Dutch bonus cap reform

 All other staff will no longer be subject to the 20% bonus cap.
 This represents a fundamental shift toward an approach that is more in line with broader EU practice.

-• the “Collective Labor Agreement (‘CLA’)-exception” to the Dutch Bonus Cap – where, in exceptional cases, up to 100% variable remuneration is permissible if the average variable-to-fixed ratio of all (non-CLA) personnel in the Netherlands does not exceed 100% - will only be relevant for Identified Staff which will have a massive impact on how this exemption must be applied: the relevant population will be significantly reduced as it will include Identified Staff only most likely resulting in less flexibility for above 20% variable pay for individuals within such group; and
+The “Collective Labor Agreement (‘CLA’)-exception” to the Dutch Bonus Cap – where, in exceptional cases, up to 100% variable remuneration is permissible if the average variable-to-fixed ratio of all (non-CLA) personnel in the Netherlands does not exceed 100% - will only be relevant for Identified Staff which will have a massive impact on how this exemption is applied: the relevant population will be significantly reduced as it will include Identified Staff only, most likely resulting in less flexibility for above 20% variable pay for individuals within such group.

 Government and industry evaluations have highlighted that the 20% bonus cap has hindered the ability of Dutch financial institutions to attract and retain talent, particularly in specialised areas such as technology and cybersecurity.
 The cap has also been perceived as a factor deterring financial institutions from establishing operations in the Netherlands.

-The reform equalizes the playing field for Dutch financial institutions relative to EU peers, where higher variable remuneration ratios are standard and targeted toward risk-taking staff only.
+The reform equalises the playing field for Dutch financial institutions relative to EU peers, where higher variable remuneration ratios are standard and targeted toward risk-taking staff only.

 While the relaxation reduces constraints for large staff populations, it also introduces new compliance considerations, including: